Sheeraz88/Meditrain-Ai/README.md

 ## Overview

 MediTrain is an AI-powered medical assistant designed to provide users with accurate, empathetic, and clear answers to medical queries.
-Built using Groq's powerful AI models and Streamlit, MediTrain emphasizes user-friendly interactions while ensuring that users are reminded to seek professional healthcare advice for proper diagnosis and treatment.
+Built using decision tree classifier models and flask, MediTrain emphasizes user-friendly interactions while ensuring that users are reminded to seek professional healthcare advice for proper diagnosis and treatment.

 ## Features